 The foremost problem facing single mothers today is their lack of income to meet their most basic needs.

-In most cases, they struggle to put food on the table or to keep a roof over their head.
+With limited resources at their disposal, it is a constant struggle to put food on the table or to keep a roof over their head.

 In Missouri, the state government offers a wide range of programs to cater to different levels of society, from lower income to single-parent families.

 Special benefit programs that target specific social needs of single mothers are made available for those who qualify.

 TANF provides temporary cash benefits to low-income families with dependent children in Missouri — up to 45 months.
 The amount depends upon the family’s income, resources, and living arrangements.